shawwn/archive-chan/README.rst

 use nginx + CloudFlare.)

 `archive-chan` was forked from `BASC Archiver
-<https://basc-archiver.readthedocs.io/en/latest/>`, which seemed to be
+<https://basc-archiver.readthedocs.io/en/latest/>`_, which seemed to be
 unmaintained since 2018.
 It wasn't able to properly save 4chan threads, nor did it save threads in a format that could easily be hosted.
 So I created this quick fix for my needs in 2021, and released it as `archive-chan` so others could use it too.

+If you have questions or want to report a bug, DM me on twitter!
+I'm `@theshawwn <https://twitter.com/theshawwn>`_; always happy to say hello.
+(Or you can file a GitHub issue here.)

-The original `BASC Archiver` README appears verbatim below.
+The original `BASC Archiver` README appears verbatim below:

 Introduction
 ============